ZeeAyZ/Eklips/README.md

 # ![Eklips](img/icon.png) Eklips Engine
 A Node hierarchy-based game engine written in Python using Pyglet.

+>[!WARNING]
+>This project is still in development and is very buggy, so use at your own risk.

 # Features
 For now, the features are:
  - 16 different Nodes (Window, 2D, GUI, etc..)